Types of Employment Law Cases

 As a Tennessee employee, you have a right to expect fair and respectful treatment from your employer.
 Unfortunately, not all employers treat their workers well, and sometimes their actions break the law.
 If an employer discriminates, withholds pay, or retaliates against you, you could be eligible to take legal action against them under state and federal employment laws.

-At the Employment and Consumer Law Group, we know how challenging workplace disputes can be.
+At the Employment and Commerce Law Group, we know how challenging workplace disputes can be.
 We’re here to seek justice for you.
 Unlike some law firms that handle many different practice areas, we’ve built our practice to focus solely on employment law and consumer rights.
 With decades of combined experience, our tough employment attorneys have the resources and knowledge necessary to enforce your rights and push for results that matter.